erazortt/DoViBaker/README.md

 ```

 ## Trims
-Also it is possible to apply the trims available in the DolbyVision substream.
+It is possible to apply the trims available in the DolbyVision substream.
 Select which trim to apply using the `trimPq` argument and set `targetMaxNits` and `targetMinNits` as necessary.
 Be warned however, only the typical CM v2.9 processing is implemented thus far, and most streams don't have very optimized parameters, producing suboptimal results.
 Thus this feature is experimental only!

 Typical trim targets usually available are:
 * 100 nits, with a `trimPq` of 2081
 * 600 nits, with a `trimPq` of 2851
 * 1000 nits, with a `trimPq` of 3079

-In comparison to trims and especially for higher brightness targets like 600 nits and above, results might be better using [DoViTonemap](#dovitonemap) with both `masterMaxNits` and `masterMinNits` set to `-1`.
+In comparison to trims and especially for higher brightness targets like 600 nits and above, results might be better using [DoViTonemap](#dovitonemap) in conjunction with [DoViBaker](#dovibaker).

 ## Frame Properties
 The following frame properties will be set: